jonmadison/llm-chat-replay/README.md

    - Format them as [Function call: relevant information]
    - Format them as [Function result: relevant information]
    - Ensure they're on their own lines
+   - If the chat seems like it will be long, you can omit the function results and replace with "..."
 5. Maintain proper spacing between paragraphs
 6. Use standard markdown for any lists or formatting
-7. Save the file with a descriptive name in the format: chat_YYYYMMDD_topic_name.md Please ensure the transcript contains our complete conversation with all content preserved including function calls, completely verbatim (unless otherwise specified), and ready to be played back in the chat replay tool.
+7. Save the file with a descriptive name in the format: chat_YYYYMMDD_topic_name.md

+Please ensure the transcript contains our complete conversation with all content preserved, and ready to be played back in the chat replay tool.
 Example filename patterns:

-- chat_20240219_resumekit_auth_api.md
+- chat_20240219_chat_thing.md
-- chat_20240219_debug_cors_issue.md
+- chat_20240219_this_conversation.md
 - chat_20240219_update_config.md
 ```